Jada Pinkett Smith reveals she regrets dating Will Smith while he was married

 "You think?"
 Fletcher jokingly responds.

-When Smith met her future husband, the "Men In Black" star, 49, was still married to Fletcher and they had a 3-year-old son, Trey.
+When Smith began dating her future husband, the "Men In Black" star, 49, was separated but not yet divorced from Fletcher and the two had a 3-year-old son, Trey.

 Now, more than 20 years later, the two women are part of a close-knit blended family — which includes Smith's children with the actor, Jaden, 19, and Willow, 17, — but they admit it took time.